darkstar/darkstar.github.io/_posts/2021-11-13-k3s-on-raspberypi-at-home-part2.md

       Normal  SuccessfulCreate  51s   job-controller  Created pod: testjob1-dplw5 Normal  Completed         47s   job-controller  Job completed

 We see at the end that the job completed successfully.
-We can also request the actual logs by using `kubectl -n dyndns-updater logs job/testjob1` but that might include the hostname and password in clear text, as it will be present in the URL that wget might logs to stdout (not in our case, but if you add a `-v` option to the wget command line for troubleshooting, it would be present):
+We can also request the actual logs by using `kubectl -n dyndns-updater logs job/testjob1`, but that could potentially include the hostname and password in clear text, as those are present in the URL that wget might log to stdout (not in our case, but if you add a `-v` option to the wget command line for troubleshooting, it would be present):

     pi@raspberrypi:~$ kubectl -n dyndns-updater logs job/testjob1
     wget: note: TLS certificate validation not implemented